Share this Post

 If we look at professional runners, for example, Sangé Sherpa, seems to race an ultra almost every two weeks.
 He’s been able to do that for three or four years, if not longer.
 It is a very individual thing and it really depends on recovery and the relative intensity of the race.

-We know from some research that it’s actually easier to recover from a race like Tor des Géants (a really long, multi-day ultramarathon), because you’re not able to go as hard as you would in a shorter race–you have to manage your efforts a lot more carefully.
+Some research shows that it’s actually easier to recover from a race like Tor des Géants (a really long, multi-day ultramarathon) because you’re not able to go as hard as you would in a shorter race–you have to manage your efforts a lot more carefully.

 25:42